Admission Tests Related Exams

 GRE Exam

-It can be inferred that the author of the passage would be most likely to agree with which of the following statements about the Bill of Rights?
+It can be inferred from the passage that the scientists would he most likely to cite which of the following in support of their view?